 JD, 1990, Northwestern University

 Martha M. Ertman is the Carole & Hanan Sibel Research Professor.
 She teaches Contracts, Commercial Law and Contract Drafting courses.
 She writes about pedagogy re: transactional skills and also the often-surprising prevalence of contracts and mini-contracts she calls "deals" in contexts such as family relationships and transfers of genetic materials.

 Professor Ertman’s new book, Developing Professional Skills: Secured Transactions (West Academic 2018) gives students hands-on experience as they negotiate and draft the documents for the financed sale of a hardware store.
-Her 2015 book, Love’s Promises: How Formal & Informal Contracts Shape All Kinds of Families (Beacon Press 2015), reaches a broad audience by blending memoir with family law stories about exchanges in reproductive technology, adoption, cohabitation, and marriage.
-It was Family Equality Council’s 2015 Book Club Pick, a finalist for the Next Generation Indie Book Awards, and covered by media such as Washingtonian Magazine, the LA Review of Books, Time Magazine, and the Women’s Review of Books.
+Her 2015 book, Love’s Promises: How Formal & Informal Contracts Shape All Kinds of Families (Beacon Press) reaches a broad audience by blending memoir with family law stories about exchanges in reproductive technology, adoption, cohabitation, and marriage.
+Love’s Promises was Family Equality Council’s 2015 Book Club Pick, a finalist for the Next Generation Indie Book Awards, and covered by media such as Mother Jones, Washingtonian Magazine, the LA Review of Books, Time Magazine, and the Women’s Review of Books.
 A two-minute video describes the book.

-Her other law review articles and book chapters uncover the often-hidden role of contracts and deals in the legal rules governing the value of homemaking labor; what she calls "Plan B" baby-making through reproductive technologies; and polygamy; her book Rethinking Commodification: Cases and Readings in Law and Culture (with Joan Williams) (NYU Press 2005) explores the reach of markets into all areas of our lives.
+Her other law review articles and book chapters explore teaching methods and uncover the often-hidden role of contracts and deals in the legal rules governing the value of homemaking labor; what she calls "Plan B" baby-making through reproductive technologies; and polygamy; her book Rethinking Commodification: Cases and Readings in Law and Culture (with Joan Williams) (NYU Press 2005) explores the reach of markets into all areas of our lives.

 Public presentations of her work on contracts and same-sex marriage include a New America Foundation reading, an online symposium on Concurring Opinions, and articles on Slate.com, Salon.com, and the Women=Books blog.
 She has also been interviewed by WYPR, Newstalk, and Keeping Democracy Alive.